iamgbayer/awesome-inferno/README.md

 - [inferno-virtual-list](https://github.com/lukeed/inferno-virtual-list)<br>_A "virtual" list that only renders visible items.
 Supports millions of rows.
 Recycles efficiently._
 - [inferno-motion](https://github.com/infernojs/inferno-motion)<br>_A spring that solves your animation problems_
 - [ac-inferno](https://github.com/nitin42/animate-components)<br> Elemental components for doing animation!
+- [inferno-animation](https://github.com/jhsware/inferno-animation)<br> Library to animate Inferno components on mount and dismount using CSS rules (also allows you to animate width and height)

 ### Routing
 - [inferno-router](https://github.com/infernojs/inferno/tree/master/packages/inferno-router)<br>_Inferno Router is a routing library for Inferno._